 Ngiyambaa is a member of the Wiradhuric subgroup of the Pama-Nyungan language family.
-It was originally spoken by the Wailwan and Wiraibon, East Australian tribes in the geographical centre of New South Wales between the Sandy Creek near Cobar to the north and the Willandra Creek near Ivanhoe to the south.
-Now Ngiyampaa speakers live in various places aroundd south-eastern Australia.
+It was originally spoken by the Wailwan and Wiraibon people.
+These were East Australian tribes who were located in the geographical centre of New South Wales, between Sandy Creek near Cobar to the north and Willandra Creek near Ivanhoe to the south.

 Information about the Ngiyambaa people, language and culture